freshyill/Styleguide-Driven-Development/slides.md

 </code>

 Note: Now we're getting somewhere.
+We *could* just create a ton of tasks, but this is more elegant.
 We're using `gulp-util` to tack on some flags to our gulp command.
+This gives us some control over what a given task does, without having to create near-duplicate tasks.